mahautlatinis/ft_irc/README.md

 - `MODE nickname +i` (to give invisible status)
 - `MODE nickname -i` (to remove invisible status)

+You can see if this is working fine by doing a LIST comman after and see the different before and after.

 #### Change mode of a channel

+⚠️ Make sure you implement more options than we did (even though you are not supposed to do all of it).
+Ours were partially done.

 - `MODE #channel +t` (to give topic protection)
 - `MODE #channel -t` (to remove topic protection)
 - `MODE #channel +k password` (to give a key to the channel)

-Make sure you implement more options than we did (even though you are not supposed to do all of it).
-⚠️ Make sure you implement properly the operator options.

 #### Get message of the day